-5 Formal analysis of the negotiation model
+5 Formal Analysis of the Negotiation Model

-5.1 The analysis goals
+5.1 The Analysis Goals

 In this paper we consider a model that supports a competition between two energy providers, available for negotiation via a mediator that acts as representative of all parties involved in the negotiation process.
 We model the described negotiation model using out textual composition language HDCL, and then analyze the model against several requirements, such as price, time, and reliability, in order to check whether the available energy and given prices can satisfy the client's needs.
 Also, it is interesting to see how much time is needed for agreement to converge.

-Additionally, we calculate the value of the optimal utility function (a weighted sum of negotiation preferences) w.r.t. the price and the energy reliability (modeled here by a number), and model-check the trace (a sequence of actions (delays and transitions)) that leads to such state.
+Additionally, we calculate the value of the optimal utility function as a weighted sum of negotiation preferences w.r.t. the price and the energy reliability (modeled here by a number), and model-check the trace (a sequence of actions (delays and transitions)) that leads to such state.
+We calculate the value of the optimal utility function in order to find points in time when the utility function is maximized.
+We assume the utility function to be maximized for all participants, when the difference between their initial and their final utility values either do not exist or is insignificant.

 In order to ensure that our model has no deadlocks, we specify a safety UPPAAL property as follows: AG not deadlock.
 The given property has been verified in UPPAAL and our model satisfies it.
 All findings presented in the following are results of model-checking the described model in UPPAAL.

-5.2 A TA semantic translation of the REMES model and analysis results
+5.2 A TA Semantic Translation of the REMES Model and Analysis Results

-We have analyzed the REMES-based energy negotiation model, by semantically translating it into a network of TA models, in the UPPAAL 2 model-checker.
+We have analyzed the REMES-based energy negotiation model, by semantically translating it into a network of TA models, in the UPPAAL2 model-checker.
 The model contains five TA connected in parallel: EnergyConsumer, EnergyProvider (used to create two providers as instances of this TA), Mediator, EnergyProduction1, and EnergyProduction2.
 Due to space limitation, we present here the TA models of EnergyConsumer, EnergyProvider, and Mediator, shown in Fig. 2.